nicolasserrano/CS/tools/notepad.md

 To duplicate the line with the cursor or the selected text: Ctrl + D
 To move the line with the cursor or the selected text: Shift + Ctrl + (Up arrow or Down arrow)

+## Overwrite
+When the new characters overwrite previous ones is because is in Overwrite mode.
+Type "Insert" key to change from insert mode (INS) to overwrite mode (OVR)